 The records may be kept electronically.
 You should consider systems that fit best with your procedures.

 Animal keepers’ record keeping for food producing animals

-Medicines records must be kept for food producing animals in accordance with the VMR.
+Medicines records must be kept for food producing animals for at least 5 years in accordance with the VMR.

 Method of recording

 There are publications available in which to record medicines administered to animals by farmers and other keepers of animals:

 - National Office of Animal Health (NOAH) and the Animal Health Distributors Association (AHDA)] publish an Animal Medicines Record Book

 - The Pig Veterinary Society also produces a Veterinary Medicines – Record of Administration booklet

 - The Fish Health Inspectorate produces an Aquatic Animal Medicine Record